upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 # How to read this guidebook

+> This page defines the reading and navigation principles of the guidebook.

 This guidebook is not intended to be read linearly.

 It is designed as a **reference for reasoning and governance**, where different readers may engage with different parts depending on their role, intent, and level of familiarity.